Gabriel DropOut: Manga

 Ukami began serializing the manga series in ASCII Media Works's shōnen manga magazine Dengeki Daioh G on December 27, 2013, where it was published every other month.
 Starting on April 28, 2014, the series switched to monthly publication.
-It has been published in thirteen compiled volumes as of December 27, 2022.
+It has been published in sixteen compiled volumes as of September 27, 2025.
 The series has been licensed in English by Yen Press.

 A spin-off series titled Tapris SugarStep (タプリスシュガーステップ), which focuses on the character Tapris, began serialization in ASCII Media Works's Comic Dengeki Daioh G magazine in 2018.
 It is illustrated by Bafako and has been compiled into three volumes as of December 26, 2020.